 Looking for a fast, easy fall treat?
 These gluten-free baked pumpkin spice donuts are exactly what you’re looking for!
-No messy deep frying needed, your whole family will love these gluten-free recipe!
+No messy deep frying is needed; your whole family will love these gluten-free recipes!

 Confession, when I was a teenager living at home, I loved to cook, and deep frying didn’t seem like a big deal.
 Just pour oil into a pan, heat, and get to work, right?

 But now that I’m an adult, I know that buying gallons of oil to deep fry with isn’t great for my budget – especially since I’m incredibly picky about the quality of the oil I buy.

 Not only that, but OH MY GOODNESS, now that I’m a mom, I don’t have time to spend deep frying and cleaning up the mess it makes.

 Now I understand why so many of my mom’s friends looked askance when I tried to give them deep-fried recipes.
 They’re time-consuming.

 How good are these donuts?

 Now, I’m not gonna say I don’t still love a good, traditionally fried donut, but truth be told, you don’t need to deep fry to make good donuts.

 Crazy as it seems to someone like me who spent so many years making donuts the “right” way with a deep fryer, baked donuts are a dream.
 They’re easy, quick, tasty, and have far fewer calories, and that can’t hurt, right?
 I still do love these perfect, deep-fried gluten-free yeast donuts, but much more often, I bake yummy recipes like gluten-free banana chocolate chip donuts and gluten-free lemon-blueberry donuts.
 They’re just so good!

 This particular gluten-free baked pumpkin spice donut recipe is a mouthful for sure, but it covers all our needs: